 Public hire is taking a taxi from a rank or hailing one on the street when the standard charge is that shown on the meter.
 At a distance of 13 miles the official metered fare would already be reading £25 plus.

 Private hire is ordering a car by other means and the operator is free to apply a booking charge if they so wish.
-I charge £25 in accepting a booking and this covers for a distance of up to 15 miles from my base.
-Quite simply this means that provided your journey passes within two miles of Melrose the gain is immediate.
+I charge £25 in accepting a booking and this will cover a distance of up to 16 miles from my base.
+Quite simply this means that provided your journey passes within 3 miles of Melrose the gain is immediate.

 The chart above shows that I start to be competitive on any fare £25 and above, with the proviso that the journey starts, ends or simply passes close to my base of operation.
 Profit margins are simply too tight for traveling unpaid miles.